 The staff and students of LCCVI recognize that deadlines need to be in place to help students develop time management skills and strategies.
 Where in the teacher's professional judgment it is appropriate to do so, a number of strategies may be used to help prevent and/or address late and missed assignments.
-After many of these strategies have been implemented and documented, the teacher may deduct marks for a late assignment.
+If the assignment is still handed in after the due date, the teacher may deduct marks for a late assignment.

 Students are expected to submit all assignments within the time frame specified by the teacher.
 Teachers will consider extenuating circumstances when assignments are late.
-If an assignment is late, 5% MAY be deducted per school day, up to a maximum of 30%.
+If an assignment is late, 10% MAY be deducted per school day, up to a maximum of 50%.
 Once assignments have been returned to students, any late submissions MAY receive a mark of zero.